2008 Toyota Tacoma Reviews

 The Tacoma is available in four-cylinder or V-6 form, both with rear- or four-wheel drive.
-Downhill Assist Control and Hill-start Assist Control are also available.
+Downhill Assist Control and Hill-start Assist Control are also available, as is a performance-oriented X-Runner model.

 Beds range from 5 to 6 feet in length.
 All Tacomas have bed rails and adjustable tie-down cleats.
-Cargo beds contain a 115-volt power outlet and accessory storage boxes.
+A 115-volt power outlet for the cargo box is optional.
 A TRD Sport Package includes a sport suspension, 17-inch wheels and appearance upgrades.

 Depending on the model, buyers can choose a front bench seat, bucket seats or sport seating.
 Access Cab and Double Cab models have tumble-flat rear seats.
-Standard equipment includes a tilt/telescoping steering wheel, a four-speaker CD stereo and a tachometer.
+Standard equipment includes a four-speaker CD stereo and a tachometer.
 Well-heeled Tacomas include a JBL premium stereo with a six-CD changer, power windows, remote entry and a leather-wrapped steering wheel with integrated audio controls.

 The Tacoma's base 2.7-liter four-cylinder is rated at 159 horsepower.
 Borrowed from the 4Runner, the available 4.0-liter V-6 produces 236 hp and 266 pounds-feet of torque.
 The four-cylinder teams with a four-speed automatic or five-speed manual transmission, while the V-6 works with a five-speed automatic or six-speed manual.
 When properly equipped, a Tacoma can tow up to 6,500 pounds.